ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 ### {{< figure src="/img/adam-sq-200.jpg" class="round-figure" alt="Adam Buttrick" >}} Adam Buttrick

-It was very forward thinking to include ROR ID mappings, because over the long term, [the Funder Registry and ROR are intended to merge](https://crossref.atlassian.net/browse/CR-1208).
+It was very forward thinking to include ROR ID mappings, because over the long term, [the Funder Registry and ROR are intended to merge](https://www.crossref.org/blog/open-funder-registry-to-transition-into-research-organization-registry-ror/).
 It's a long ways out, but you'll be ahead of the game, because you already have a Funder ID to ROR ID mapping in the Funder object, so you can just privilege one ID or the other.

 ### {{< figure src="/img/blog/openalex/justin_barrett.png" class="round-figure" alt="Justin Barrett" >}} Justin Barrett

 I'm sure it won't be that easy at the time, but we'll have a head start.
 I wish it was always as easy as a one-to-one mapping from one thing to another.

-We have the alpha version of our [user interface](http://web.openalex.org/) up right now, which is very rough, but it gives you kind of a preview of what we will have probably within the next month or two.
+We have the alpha version of our [user interface](https://alpha.openalex.org/) up right now, which is very rough, but it gives you kind of a preview of what we will probably have within the next month or two.
 It'll be really nice: you'll be able to look and see funders and institutions and all that information pretty easily.
 Before, you could look at that information, but it wasn't really user friendly, so we're pretty excited about the UI that's coming.

 ### {{< figure src="/img/adam-sq-200.jpg" class="round-figure" alt="Adam Buttrick" >}} Adam Buttrick